harshaltilay/ExpenseJournal/README.md

 ## Disclaimer
 This is my hobby project mostly completed in spare time and has been developed on Emulator only.
 If you face any issue please let me know further.
-Also this is a complete offline app so if you uninstall it then you will loose all your existing data.
+This is a complete offline app so if you uninstall it then you will loose all your existing data.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>